chrislowth/tb-field-tools/README.md

-# Static Tools for Turbo Field Team
+# Linux Tools for the Turbonomic Field Team

-This provides a number of standard Linux tools that may be useful to the Turbonomic field team.
-They are build as stand-alone "static" binaries so there are no dependencies.
+This project aims to provide a number of standard Linux add-on tools that may be useful to the Turbonomic field team in an "easy-to-install" format.

+The tools are provided with NO SUPPORT WHAT SO EVER and are unmodified versions of the tools available via their own websites.
+The licenses are those that apply to the tools themselves.
+The build files (Makefiles, Dockerfiles etc) in this repository are licenced under the GNU General Public License v3.0

 The current release includes:

-- screen (allows an interactive shell session to survive SSH disconnects)
+- `screen` (allows an interactive shell session to survive SSH disconnects)
-- nano (a simple text editor)
+- `nano` (a simple text editor - much easier to use than `vi`)

 The makefiles for this distribution can be found on github at